How do I produce biochar?

 Photo: Naturefund

-After the newly extracted biochar has cooled down, it can be used as a soil conditioner.
-However, it should be "activated" before that.
-Composting or fermentation can be used to activate the biochar.
-More on this soon on our page.
+After the newly obtained biochar has cooled down, it can be used as a soil conditioner.
+Before that, however, it should be "activated".
+Composting or fermentation can serve to activate the biochar.